DanielHe4rt/killercoda-labs/first-example/step2.md

    sent_at text,
    PRIMARY KEY (streamer_id, sent_at)
 ) WITH CLUSTERING ORDER BY (sent_at DESC);`{{execute}}

+The `streamers` table will store all twitch channels `id/usernames` that we want to connect and listen the chat and `messages` table will store all the messages from those channels.

 After created we can run the `DESC table_name;` to see if is everything working as expected.